mousepawmedia/devdocs/network/source/network/nextcloud.rst

 * :guilabel:`Tasks` is your personal task list.
 (Not collaborative.)

-..
-NOTE:: You should still be using Phabricator Maniphest for project tasks,
+..  note:: You should still be using Phabricator Maniphest for project tasks,
     so your teammates can see them.
 The Nextcloud Tasks app is only for personal work tasks, such as "Read 'Dreaming in Code'" or "Clean desk".